guanzhehong/guanzhehong/_pages/about.md

   - /about.html
 ---

 I am a final-year PhD student in the School of ECE at Purdue University, advised by Dr. Stanley Chan.
+I obtained my BASc in Computer Engineering and Mathematics at the University of Toronto.

 My research interests primarily revolve around developing a **mechanistic** understanding of deep neural networks, towards the goals of improving the **generalization** and **interpretability** of these models, and bridging the gap between theory and practice.